cse110-sp23-group24/cse110-sp23-group24-Final-Project/README.md

     -   make unit tests
     -   run `npm run test`
 -   Prettier: Automatically formats files to a defined style
-    -   run `npx prettier --write .` for all files
+    -   run `npm run prettier` for all files
-    -   for indiviual files replace . with specific file
+    -   for indiviual files run `npx prettier --write filename`

 ### How was this app built?